xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 >
 > If you want to enable Jira integration with Katalon TestOps, you can refer to this document: [TestOps - Jira Integration](https://docs.katalon.com/katalon-analytics/docs/kt-jira-config.html).

-## Execute Test Cases with Jira Intergration
+## Execute Test Cases with Jira Integration
 ### Import BDD custom field from Jira Cloud

-For Jira Cloud intergration, besides from importing BDD feature files, you can also import the BDD custom fields to Katalon Studio.
-To learn more about adding BDD custom fields in Jira via Katlon BDD, you can refer to the this document here: [Install and Use Katalon BDD custom field in Jira Cloud](https://docs.katalon.com/katalon-studio/docs/BDD-field-jira-cloud.html#prerequisites).
+Besides importing BDD feature files for Jira Cloud integration, you can also import the BDD custom fields to Katalon Studio.
+To learn more about adding BDD custom fields in Jira via Katlon BDD, you can refer to this document here: [Install and Use Katalon BDD custom field in Jira Cloud](https://docs.katalon.com/katalon-studio/docs/BDD-field-jira-cloud.html#prerequisites).

 Follow these steps: